Dynamic behavior for a gradient algorithm with energy and momentum: Energy-adaptive gradient algorithms

+To gain a deeper understanding of how AGEM, scheme inspired by its continuous ODE system, distinguishes itself from the other two energy-adaptive methods, AEGDM \cite{LT22} and SGEM \cite{LT21}, we conducted a robustness test on all three methods and GDM (GD with momentum).
+The test used the Rosenbrock function:

+where $n$ is an integer.
+This nonconvex function poses a challenge due to its global minima being located at the bottom of a long, narrow valley, making the optimization problem inherently difficult.
+Setting $n=2$, we investigated the impact of the momentum parameter $\beta$ and step size $\eta$ on the convergence performance of each method, with results presented in Figure \ref{fig:rosen-2D-beta-eta}.
+Our observations indicate that, in comparison to GDM, the energy-adaptive methods exhibit greater robustness in the sense that their convergence performance is less sensitive to variations in $\beta$ and $\eta$: enabling convergence within a certain number of iterations to global minima across a wide range of parameter values.
+In contrast, GDM diverges when $\eta$ exceeds a certain threshold (e.g. $5e-4$).
+Moreover, AGEM exhibits better robustness than the other two methods, achieving the fastest convergence under the settings $\beta=0.9$ and $\eta=7e-4$.

+Addressing a more challenging scenario in higher dimensions, we considered the Rosenbrock function with $n=100$.
+The landscape in this case is quite intricate, with two minimizers, a global minimizer at $x^*=(1,...,1)^\top$ with $f(x^*)=0$ and a local minimizer near $x=(-1,1,...,1)^\top$ with $f\sim 3.99$.
+A comparison between GDM and AGEM is presented in Figure \ref{fig:rosen-2D-100D}.
+Both methods achieve their fastest convergence with $\eta=1e-4$ and $\eta=3e-5$, respectively.
+Notably, as $\eta$ increases for both methods, GDM becomes trapped at a local minima, while AGEM continues to converge to the global minima, though at a slower pace.

-We are particularly interested in the convergence properties of AGEM.
-This will be studied from the perspective of continuous dynamics for general smooth objective functions.
-Furthermore, based on a structural condition on $f$ -- the so-called Polyak-\L ojasiewicz (PL) condition, we derive a convergence rate in Section \ref{rate}.
+The primary goal of this study is to provide an in-depth analysis of AGEM, considering both its discrete and continuous formulations.
+These findings are expected to be applicable to (\ref{gdem}).
+Our specific focus lies in understanding the convergence characteristics of AGEM.
+This examination will be conducted by exploring continuous dynamics for objective functions that are generally smooth.
+Additionally, leveraging a structural condition on $f$ -- known as the Polyak-\L ojasiewicz (PL) condition, we establish a convergence rate in Section \ref{rate}.

-\subsection{PL condition for non-convex objectives}
+\subsection{PL condition for non-convex objectives.}

+In this section, we provide a brief overview of the PL condition and its relevance to the loss function within the context of deep neural networks.